mgba-emu/gbatek/index.md

 registers:

 - [DSi New Shared WRAM (for ARM7, ARM9, DSP)](#dsinewsharedwramforarm7arm9dsp)
-At Teak side, 16bit is the smallest addressable unit (so there's "byte-order" on Teak side - however, 16bit values should be stored in little endian format on ARM side).
+At Teak side, 16bit is the smallest addressable unit (so there's no "byte-order" on Teak side - however, 16bit values should be stored in little endian format on ARM side).

-Confusingly, the "movpd" opcode is doing a 32bit read with two 16bit words ordered in big-endian (and, on ARM side, byte-fractions ordered in little-endian).
+Confusingly, the "movpdw" opcode is doing a 32bit read with two 16bit words ordered in big-endian (and, on ARM side, byte-fractions ordered in little-endian).
 There are a few more opcodes that can read/write 32bits, with optional address increment/decrement for the 2nd word, so endianness is